katrinleinweber/Git-for-bio-scientists/git-it-on.md

 > 1. chronological, verified order => achieved on paper with page numbers?
 > 1. highlighting of changes => colors?

-> - but can't easily be shared
+> - can't be shared easily (not even read-only)
->   - neither for reading only
 >   - nor written together
 >   - sometimes not even deciphered
 > - searching is PITA

 ### What is Git?